On the optimal $L^q$-regularity for viscous Hamilton-Jacobi equations with subquadratic growth in the gradient: Introduction

-We remark that our variation on the Evans' scheme seems to be the first application to stationary Hamilton-Jacobi equations with $L^p$ coefficients, and also to different boundary conditions than the periodic setting, except the work \cite{EvansSmart} on differentiability properties of solutions to boundary-value problems of equations modeled over the $\infty$-Laplacian.
-We refer to \cite{Gomesbook,cg20,CGpar,TranBook} and the references therein for further developments and earlier results through this nonlinear duality method.\\ It is worth pointing out that some maximal regularity results have been already obtained when $H$ is slowly increasing in the gradient variable in \cite{4Nap} (precisely when $\gamma\leq\frac{d+2}{2}$, which prevents from the use of energy formulations), when the source $f$ belongs to finer Lorentz classes without zero-th order terms, see also the references therein and Remark \ref{sulorentz}.
+It is worth pointing out that some maximal regularity results have been already obtained in the literature.
+Other than the aforementioned paper \cite{GMP14}, when $H$ is slowly increasing in the gradient variable (precisely when $\gamma\leq\frac{d+2}{2}$, which prevents from the use of energy formulations), the paper \cite{MercaldoCPAA} addressed gradient regularity properties when the source $f$ belongs to finer Lorentz classes without zero-th order terms, see also the references therein and Remark \ref{sulorentz}.
 Still, a quite general regularity theory on spaces of maximal regularity for such equations, mostly for systems of Hamilton-Jacobi-Bellman equations with bounded data and first-order terms having at most quadratic growth, can be found in \cite{BensoussanBook}.
-Some results on second order Sobolev spaces via the Amann-Crandall approach \cite{AC} can be found in the monograph \cite{MaSoBook}, and are based on Aleksandrov-Bakel'man-Pucci estimates, which in turn require $f\in L^d$.\\ We conclude by saying that our underlying motive for this analysis relies on the application of the maximal regularity estimates to the existence problem of classical solutions to the systems of PDEs arising in the theory of Mean Field Games introduced by J.-M. Lasry-P.-L. Lions \cite{LL07}, when the coupling term of the Hamilton-Jacobi equation has power-like growth, cf \cite{CCPDE,CC} and \cite[Theorems 1.4 and 1.5]{CGpar}.
-Some recent results in this direction through maximal regularity in the case of defocusing systems \cite{CCPDE} posed on convex domains of the Euclidean space and Neumann boundary conditions have been discussed in \cite{GP}. \\ Rather different methods to develop interior estimates for Hamilton-Jacobi equations with superquadratic Hamiltonians can be found in \cite{CV}.
+Some other results on second order Sobolev spaces via the Amann-Crandall approach \cite{AC} can be found in the monograph \cite{MaSoBook}, and are based on Aleksandrov-Bakel'man-Pucci estimates, which in turn require $f\in L^d$.\\ We conclude by saying that our underlying motive for this analysis relies on the application of the maximal regularity estimates to the existence problem of classical solutions to the systems of PDEs arising in the theory of Mean Field Games introduced by J.-M. Lasry-P.-L. Lions \cite{LL07}, when the coupling term of the Hamilton-Jacobi equation has power-like growth, cf \cite{CCPDE,CC} and \cite[Theorems 1.4 and 1.5]{CGpar}.
+Some recent results in this direction through maximal regularity for the so-called defocusing systems \cite{CCPDE} posed on convex domains of the Euclidean space and Neumann boundary conditions have been discussed in \cite{GP}.\\ Finally, an extension of this method to the parabolic case would allow to treat even the following Cauchy-Dirichlet problem when $\gamma<2$

+with suitable changes in the integrability exponent $q$ of $f\in L^q(\Omega\times(0,T))$, leading to the counterpart of the results in \cite{CGpar} for the case of bounded domains with homogeneous Dirichlet boundary conditions.\\ We finally mention that our technique does not apply to problems driven by the $p$-Laplacian, as in \cite{GMP14}, though some recent advances on the problem of maximal regularity in Lebesgue spaces for the quasilinear counterpart of \eqref{hj} have been recently obtained in \cite{CGL} using different integral Bernstein methods.

 \textit{Plan of the paper}.
 Section \ref{mainres} is devoted to present the statements of the main results of the manuscript along with some related remarks.
 In Section \ref{estfp} we establish the Sobolev regularity of solutions for the adjoint Fokker-Planck equation, analyzing both global and interior estimates, while Section \ref{estu} studies the integral estimates for \eqref{hj} by duality methods.
 Section \ref{max} discusses the proofs of the main results.
 Section \ref{quad} and Appendix \ref{app} conclude the paper with some remarks on the case of the quadratic growth and an auxiliary Calder\'on-Zygmund result for linear problems.